microsoft/playwright/docs/development/click.md

     </script>
     ```

     For example, the dialog is dismissed and is slowly fading out.
-We wait for the obscuring element to disappear.
+Playwright waits for the obscuring element to disappear.
-    More precisely, we wait for the target element to actually receive pointer events.
+    More precisely, it waits for the target element to actually receive pointer events.

   - Element is replaced with another one after animation.